LianwMS/cargotracker-liberty-aks-azd/README.md

 This project provides the following features:
 * Deploy an existing Liberty application to AKS using Liberty on AKS solution templates
-* Best practices to build Domain-Driven Design Jakarta EE applications.
+* Best practices to build Domain-Driven Design Jakarta EE applications
 * Find the shortest path for cargo transportation with Azure Open AI services

 ## Getting Started